banatibalazs/smart-gas-meter-reader/README.md

 1. **Set Up Google Colab**:
     - Open the [Model Maker Object Detection for Android Figurine](https://colab.research.google.com/github/khanhlvg/tflite_raspberry_pi/blob/main/object_detection/Train_custom_model_tutorial.ipynb) notebook in Google Colab.
+    - Some changes are needed to train the model with the custom dataset.

 2. **Prepare the Dataset**:
     - Upload the labeled dataset to Google Colab.